taucompling/rmd_square/README.md

 The results get stored in a folder (name specified in the yaml).

+You can define your own cost functions if you set `cost` in the yaml to new_approach and adjust the cost function in `message_cost.py` at new_approach.

 ## Contents
 ------------
 The folder structure is as follows: